HubRise/website/content/apps/catalog-manager/en/variants.md

 ---

-**IMPORTANT NOTE:** All HubRise Bridges support catalog variants, but not all the other integrated applications do.
+**IMPORTANT NOTE:** All HubRise Bridges support catalog variants, but for now, not all third-party integrated applications do.
 Check your app documentation on HubRise to find out if this feature is supported.

 ---